Uranium hydride bomb

 The uranium hydride bomb was a variant design of the atomic bomb first suggested by Robert Oppenheimer in 1939 and advocated and tested by Edward Teller.
 It used deuterium, an isotope of hydrogen, as a neutron moderator in a uranium-deuterium ceramic compact.
 Unlike all other fission-bomb types, the concept relies on a chain reaction of slow nuclear fission (see neutron temperature).
 Bomb efficiency was harmed by the slowing of neutrons since the latter delays the reaction, as delineated by Rob Serber in his 1992 extension of the original Los Alamos Primer.

 The term hydride for this type of weapon has been subject to misunderstandings in the open literature.
 While "hydride" might imply that natural hydrogen (which is mostly ^{1}H), is used; only deuterium (^{2}H) has been used for the bomb pits.
 Likewise, a "hydrogen bomb" uses deuterium and occasionally tritium.

 Two uranium deuteride bombs are known to have been tested, the Ruth and Ray test shots during Operation Upshot–Knothole (1953).
 Both tests produced a yield comparable to 200 tons of TNT each, and were considered to be fizzles.
 All other nuclear weapons programs have relied on fast neutrons in their weapons designs.

 The mangled tower for the Ruth test.
 The explosion failed to level the testing tower, only somewhat damaging it.

 Theory

-In early phases of Manhattan Project, in 1943, uranium deuteride was investigated as a promising bomb material; it was abandoned by early 1944 as it turned out such design would be inefficient.
+In early phases of the Manhattan Project, in 1943, uranium deuteride was investigated as a promising bomb material; it was abandoned by early 1944 as it turned out such design would be inefficient.
 The "autocatalytic" design that emerged from this early research was "Elmer", the discontinued radial-implosion Mark 2 weapon.
 It made use of uranium deuteride particles coated with paraffin (to reduce the pyrophoricity of UD_{3} aka U^{2}H_{3}) and boron-10 carbide (B_{4}C) wax distributed uniformly throughout the solid core.
 (Note: The distribution of boron-10 was apparently more useful, and it did away with the earlier and cumbersome "Boron Bubble" scheme.)
 A composite lead and B_{4}C tamper was envisioned, with about 10.5 kg of active material (i.e. UD_{3}) in one version, and a BeO tamper with 8.45 kg of active material in another.